kumaratulnitp/mytwitter/README.md

 4. User can like a tweet - like(username, tweetId)
 5. User can comment on a tweet - comment(username, tweetId, commentBodyText)
 6. User should be able to see his tweet feed (which contains tweets from people he follows) - newsfeed(username)
+7. User can see a detail tweet
+8. User can see a short version of tweet
+9. User can see his followers

 What kind of system are we trying to build
 1. It should be available